Aylamccarthy/All-About-Pokemon/README.md

 ## Technologies

 * HTML
     * The structure of the Website was developed using HTML as the main language.
 * CSS
     * The Website was styled using custom CSS in an external file.
+* JavaScript
+    * JavaScript was used to ensure interactivity.
 * GitHub
     * Source code is hosted on GitHub and delpoyed using Git Pages.
 * Git